Clinical Staff

 Elinor Tennyson, HR Administrative Assistant

-I am originally from Spokane, Washington but spent most of my adult years in California.
-I began my working career in accounting but quickly found I preferred dealing directly with people rather than numbers.
-I spent years working in office management primarily in construction related businesses including 20 years in a corporate environment in San Francisco.
-I immigrated to Canada in 2011 and managed an upscale soup kitchen in the Victoria, BC area.
-While this job was very demanding physically and emotionally, I found it one of my most valuable experiences.
-When my partner passed in 2016, I moved back to the States and settled in Sequim to be closer to my oldest daughter.
+Elinor is originally from Spokane, Washington but spent most of her adult years in California.
+She began her working career in accounting but quickly found she preferred dealing directly with people rather than numbers.
+She spent years working in office management, primarily in construction related businesses including 20 years in a corporate environment in San Francisco.
+Elinor immigrated to Canada in 2011 and managed an upscale soup kitchen in the Victoria, BC area.
+When her partner passed, she moved back to the States and settled in Sequim to be closer to her oldest daughter.
+She has since worked with several non-profits in the area and feels honored and blessed to be part of the Volunteer Hospice team of caring and compassionate people.